 - While the crust is baking, prepare the filling.

-- In a saucepan (do not turn heat on yet) combine the egg yolks, lakanto, and lemon juice and beat together with an electric beater.
+- In saucepan (do not turn heat on yet) combine egg yolks, lakanto, and lemon juice and beat together with an electric beater.

-- In another saucepan, bring the water to a gentle boil and add agar flakes and sea salt.
+- In another saucepan, bring water to gentle boil; add agar flakes and sea salt.

-- Stir to dissolve, let simmer for ten minutes, and remove from the heat but keep warm.
+- Stir to dissolve, simmer 10 minutes, and remove from heat.

-- Move the saucepan with egg mixture to a burner and bring to a simmer over low heat (keep heat low so you do not cook eggs).
+- Move the saucepan with egg mixture to a burner and bring to simmer over low heat (keep low so do not cook eggs).

 - Stirring constantly, add in the fat.

-- Once melted, remove from the heat and add in the lemon zest and stevia.
+- Once melted, remove from heat and add lemon zest and stevia.

-- Slowly pour the warm agar mixture into the egg-lakanto mixture and stir well.
+- Slowly pour warm agar mixture into egg mixture and stir well.

-- Pour mixture into custard cups or baked pie crust and let cool in refrigerator.
+- Pour mixture into custard cups or a baked pie crust; cool in fridge.

 Tips and tricks

-- Use a flat-bottomed measuring cup to press the pie crust mixture into pan.
+- A flat-bottomed measuring cup will make pressing pie crust mixture into pan much easier!!

 - The pudding makes a delicious parfait, just scoop into custard cups with a layer of cultured cream.
 Or top with whip cream (stage 2) and a sprinkle of zest and maybe a few pomegranate seeds on top.